-3 The types of investments to be held
+3. The types of investments to be held

 - 3.1 The Regulations require the Council to set out the maximum percentage of the total value of all investments of GMPF money that it will invest in particular investments or classes of investment.
 These maximum percentage limits are set out in an Appendix to this Statement, and are applicable only at the time the investment is made.
+Depending on market conditions, the allocations to specific investments or classes of investment may stray outside the maximum percentage limits before adjustments are made to rectify the situation.
 The Regulations also require that not more than 5% of the total value of all investments of GMPF money be invested in entities which are connected with the authority, within the meaning of section 212 of the Local Government and Public Involvement in Health Act 2007. - 3.2 In addition to the Regulations, the Council has decided to further restrict the types of investment which the appointed external securities managers may hold and to restrict the type and extent of investment activity which they are permitted to undertake.
-These further detailed restrictions are extensive and are documented in a Schedule to each of the Investment Management Agreements. - 3.3 GMPF assets currently include a UK and overseas spread of equity, fixed interest bonds (including those issued by Governments, companies and other entities), index linked bonds, private equity, infrastructure and property.
+These further detailed restrictions are extensive and are documented in a Schedule to each of the Investment Management Agreements. - 3.3 GMPF assets currently include a UK and overseas spread of equity, fixed interest bonds (including those issued by Governments, companies and other entities), other debt securities (eg bank loans and securitised debt), index linked bonds, private equity, infrastructure and property.
 The Main Fund's external active multi-asset securities managers are permitted limited use of certain derivatives.
+The Main Fund's active specialist multi-asset credit manager is permitted use of certain derivatives for hedging, duration and currency management, asset allocation and security selection.
 GMPF supplements its investment income by participating in a Commission Recapture program.

-The balance between different types of investments
+4. The balance between different types of investments

-- 4.1 The Regulations require the Council to have regard to the diversification of its investments. - 4.2 The overall bespoke benchmark of the Main Fund comprises a mix of different assets (broadly 75% real assets and 25% monetary assets) which is sufficient to provide adequate diversification for the Main Fund.
-GMPF's Annual Report and Accounts contains more detail on the overall Main Fund benchmark. - 4.3 The strategic balance of investments takes account of the risk/return characteristics of each asset class and in particular the potential for enhanced long term returns from equity and the higher level of short term volatility associated with that asset class.
-In this context, risk in relation to any asset class is considered 'in the round' rather than being analysed into the specific components of risk (eg liquidity, foreign exchange, interest rate sensitivity etc).
+- 4.1 The Regulations require the Council to have regard to the diversification of its investments. - 4.2 The overall bespoke benchmark of the Main Fund comprises a mix of different assets which is sufficient to provide adequate diversification for the Main Fund.
+GMPF's Annual Report and Accounts contains more detail on the overall Main Fund benchmark. - The strategic balance of investments takes 4.3 account of the risk/return characteristics of each asset class and in particular the potential for enhanced long term returns from equity and the higher level of short term volatility associated with that asset class.
+In this context, risk in relation to any asset class is considered in the round rather than being analysed into the specific components of risk (eg liquidity, foreign exchange, interest rate sensitivity etc).
 Allowance is also made for the benefits of diversification across the asset class mix within the Main Fund.
 The overall bespoke benchmark provides a reasonable long-term balance appropriate to the liabilities relevant to the Main Fund and its funding position. - 4.4 For the Main Fund, tactical asset allocation is delegated to the appointed external multi-asset securities managers who must operate within asset class and country restrictions which are documented in a Schedule to the Investment Management Agreements. - 4.5 The bespoke benchmark of the Designated Fund has also been specifically chosen in the context of the relevant liabilities and funding position.

-5 Risk: measurement and management
+5. Risk: measurement and management